Carreau/phd-dissertation/parts/part4.rst

 The obtention of geometrical parameter of doublets is challenging, indeed in classical phase contrast microscopy, or epifluorescence  the acquired images only capture one of the plane of the doublets.
-Thus the chances to measure correctly the contact angle are slim, as the observation plane have to be the equatorial plane of the doublet, which implies that the center of each liposome have to stay simultaneously in the focal plane of the microscope during the contraction.
+This makes the experiment difficult as the observation plane have to be kept in the equatorial plane of the doublet.

-In oder to achieve good precision in the measure of the contact angle we decided to use confocal microscopy and acquire stack in order to reconstruct the 3D structure of a doublet, determines the geometrical parameters in order to  get access to the contact angle.
+In order to achieve good precision in the measure of the contact angle we decided to use confocal microscopy and acquire evenly spaced stacks.
+From theses stacks where reconstructed 3D structure of a doublet.
+From the 3D structure of the doublets can be recovered its the geometrical parameters and the contact angle can be calculated.

-In order to determine the geometrical parameter of the doublets automatically and through time we modeled the doublets as two intersecting sphere simulated the 3D obtained imaged and adjusted the parameter of the model to reflect the obtained experimental data.
+In order to determine the geometrical parameter of the doublets through time time we modeled the doublets as two intersecting sphere simulated the 3D obtained imaged and adjusted the parameter of the model to reflect the obtained experimental data.

+I was responsible for developing a fast and precise methods to reliably and automatically recover the geometrical parameter of the liposomes doublets acquired using spinning disk microscopy.
+I will develop the principle of this methods and the result on liposomes doublets in this parts.

 Finding a single liposome
 =========================